-Update: According to Jason Long on the Italianisti Group, 12 of the guns served in Heereskuestenartillerieabteilung 533 in North Africa.
-While the choice of such a short-ranged gun is unusual for a coastal defense purpose, I guess it comes down to beggars not being able to be choosers.
-The use in coastal defense is also confirmed by Jeff Leser.
-From looking at Jason’s Gazala battle OOB, it appears that by May 42 many more of these guns had made their way to Libya, but on the other hand, HKA 533 by this time did no longer have any of them on strength, instead it was equipped with captured 25-pdrs.
-Whether that meant they had lost them in the retreat from Tobruk, or whether they had traded them in, is a mystery at this stage.
+According to Jason Long on the Italianisti Group, 12 of the guns served in Heereskuestenartillerieabteilung 533 in North Africa.
+While the choice of such a short-ranged gun is unusual for a coastal defense purpose, I guess it comes down to beggars not being able to be choosers, and HKAA533 had lost its guns during the retreat from Tobruk it seems.
+Rather than being a coastal defense battery, it had now become part of the general service heavy artillery park of the Panzerarmee.
+From looking at Jason’s Gazala battle OOB, it appears that by May 42 many more of these guns had made their way to Libya, but on the other hand, HKA 533 by this time did no longer have any of them on strength, instead it was equipped with captured 25-pdrs, which had been captured during the January 1942 counteroffensive.

-Today I came across an ULTRA intercept stating that on 17 Nov.
+An ULTRA intercept states that on 17 Nov.
 41 4 of these guns left Tripoli for the front on 4 lorries of supply column 2/148.